Best Earrings for Newly Pierced Ears

 • Daith piercings: The most common types of piercing jewelry for daith piercings are hoops.

-• Snug piercings: Curved barbells are the most common type of snug piercing jewelry.
+• Snug piercings: Curved barbells are the most common type of Snug piercing jewelry.
 They are a popular swap-out or initial jewelry piece.
 They will sit more off your skin, making them less aggravating to your skin than a straight barbell.

 How to Clean New Ear Piercings?